-Contemporary popular culture, from books to film to television to music to the deepest corners of the internet, has provoked a great deal of criticism, some of it well deserved.
-Yet for many Americans, and particularly for younger Americans, popular culture is culture.
+Contemporary popular culture, from books to film to television to music to the deepest corners of the internet, has provoked much criticism, some of it well deserved.
+Yet, popular culture is culture for many Americans—particularly younger Americans.
 It is the only kind of cultural experience they seek and the currency in which they trade.

 Requesting an Exam Copy

 Exam copies are sent to professors who would like to review the book before deciding whether to use it in a class.
 To request an exam copy, you must fill out the form below.
 It will automatically be sent to a staff member.

 In our efforts to stay green, reduce expenses, and maintain scholarly accessibility, we are sending examination copies as electronic downloads in the Adobe Digital Edition format for a 90-day review period.
 If you have any trouble accessing the book in this format, please contact us and we will send a traditional copy of the book instead.

 If you chose to review the electronic version of the book and adopt the book for one of your courses, upon notification by you or your bookstore, a traditional bound book will be sent to you free of charge.

 Desk copies are complimentary books sent to professors who have already adopted the book for a course.
 To request a desk copy, please fill out the form below.
 It will automatically be sent to a staff member.Back to Tabs

 Acculturated consists of essays in the best sense of the term—always readable and concise, often witty and entertaining, providing unconventional takes on their subjects and illuminating them with flashes of genuine insight.
 Covering a remarkable range of topics in contemporary pop culture, the essays offer a composite portrait of America today—with all its sublimities and absurdities.
 The authors may be critical of pop culture, but unlike many academics, they show that they are familiar with and have a feel for the phenomena in which they write.